hasechris/RPi.I2C.Net/README.md

 All Credits and Copyrights under the MIT License to Max!!

 This library is originally from Max Shmelev, you can find it [here](https://github.com/mshmelev/RPi.I2C.Net).
-I copied it to advance and put some new things in there.
-Max seems to ignore push requests, a user made a change in his library and Max hasn't imported in his repo.
+I copied it to change and put some new things in it.
+Max seems to ignore push requests, a user made a change in his library and Max hasn't imported it in his repo since 2012.

 If you have a change, feel free to make a pull request.
 I try to keep this library tidy and clean =)